 On the other hand, a power cage has four metal posts connected by horizontal framing which acts as a safety feature for when you train by yourself.

-A half cage falls somewhere in between, often keeping a lot of the benefits of a full rack but are generally more compact and often slightly cheaper.
+A half cage falls somewhere in between, often keeping a lot of the benefits of a full rack but is generally more compact and often slightly cheaper.

-If you enjoy lifting weights then a power cage should benefit you as it can often be used for a multitude of different exercises.
+If you enjoy lifting weights then a power cage should benefit you as it can be used for a multitude of different exercises that go beyond just squats.

 With an accompanying bench and bar, you can pretty much achieve a full-body workout with a power cage, especially as they often come with the addition of a pull-up bar.